Linaro/website/_pages/team.md

             The Board is the principal decision making body and focuses on ensuring the organization is moving toward its strategic mission.
 It consists of Linaro member representatives and Linaro’s CEO.
       - format: custom_include
         source: team/board_of_directors.html
   - row: container_row
+    style: large_type main_text_row green_row
+    sections:
+      - format: title
+        title_content:
+          size: h2
+          text: The Executive Team
+      - format: text
+        text_content:
+          text: >
+            The execution of long-term objectives and overall management of the company is assigned to the Linaro executive management team.
+The executive team are responsible for the operational success of the business and achieve this by managing the “day to day” logistics of running a software engineering company.
+      - format: custom_include
+        source: team/executive_team.html
+  - row: container_row
     style: large_type main_text_row
     sections: